Table of contents

 The CLP is the new European Regulation 1272/2008 on the Classification, Labelling and Packaging of substances and mixtures.
 This Regulation came into force on 1 December 2010 for substances and has replaced existing legislation on substances and preparations (DSD and DPD).
 The transition period had been extended until 1 June 2017.

 Since 1 June 2017, all chemicals on the European market have to be labeled pursuant to Regulation 1272/2008.

-Applications for a CLP classification or a modification of CLP classification are to be sent to the Agency using the B4-form of the ApplicationFormGenerator (AFG).
+Applications for a CLP classification or a modification of CLP classification under the national procedure are to be sent to the competent department using the C4-form in the Gestautor application.

 We remind you that you are responsible for adapting your labels and safety data sheets according to the latest valid registration, report and/or SPC (summary of the product characteristics) regarding the product.

 Royal Decree of 5 August 2006 establishing an Advisory Committee on Biocidal Products